-It’s not just good manners; in India it is a revered tradition across all age groups to shed light on humility, modesty and innate spirituality.
-Temples and other places of worship in India are safe havens for one to connect with those attributes and any items, ornaments or clothing that may distract others are looked down upon.
+It’s not just good manners.
+In India, it is a revered tradition across all age groups to shed light on humility, modesty, and innate spirituality.
+Temples and other places of worship in India are safe havens for one to connect with those attributes and any items, ornaments, or clothing that may distract others are looked down upon.

-Leave your shoes at the door.
+4. Leave Shoes at the Door

-In villages, people often eat squatting on the ground, so take care to avoid standing right in front of a person eating, as your feet will be in front of his/her plate of food.
+In villages, people often eat squatting on the ground.
+So take care to avoid standing right in front of a person eating, as your feet will be in front of his/her plate of food.
 Squat or stand nearby instead.

 Hinduism believes the right hand to be the dominant hand to carry out all auspicious activities and the left hand to carry out all activities pertaining to one’s personal hygiene.
 For the same reason, a huge majority of Indians are also accustomed to writing and eating with the right hand, and therefore in places of worship, one must accept or offer any holy alms with their right hand cupped over their left.

 The Western tradition of shaking hands when greeting someone holds true in India for men only.
-If you are meeting an Indian woman, shaking hands maybe inappropriate, but a smile or a nod is a safe bet.
+If you are meeting an Indian woman, shaking hands may be inappropriate, but a smile or a nod is a safe bet.
 The accepted greeting or leaving is “namaste” or “namaskar,” usually uttered while pressing the palms of your hands together.
 Literally translated, it means: “the divinity (or spirit) within me honors the divinity within you.”

 In India, public displays of affection are considered offensive.

 Elders are the most revered members of the Indian family.
-They bind together the traditional morals and ethics of a household and are kept in high-regard when it comes to any kind of decision-making.
+They bind together the traditional morals and ethics of a household and are kept in high regard when it comes to any kind of decision-making.
 Certain gestures, such as bending down to touch their feet every morning to greet them, prove their powerful role in traditional Indian families.
 When it comes to names, the formal way to address an elderly person outside one’s family is by calling the ladies “Shrimati” (Ms.) and the gentlemen “Shrimaan” (Mr.).
 Most Indians informally attach the term “Ji” as a gender-neutral honorific suffix to the elderly person’s last name, or use simply Ji alone, if they do not know the person’s name.

 In the Vedas, the ancient Hindu scriptures, the cow is considered to be “Aditi,” the mother of all Gods.
 She is revered as one to be protected and cared for.
 For centuries, cows and buffalos have been nurturers and providers in Indian villages because of their gifts of dairy and their physical labor in the fields.
 Harming them is considered going against those beliefs.
 While their meat is difficult to find in some areas of India, the regions with a Muslim majority, as well as Tibetan and North-East settlements, will find restaurants selling a variety of dishes made with various meats.

-Religions such as Hinduism, Jainism and Buddhism are deeply interwoven with nature.
+Religions such as Hinduism, Jainism, and Buddhism are deeply interwoven with nature.
 Leather items, which are made from the skin of a dead animal, are considered impure and disrespectful towards the Gods and Goddesses who are worshiped synonymously with nature.
-Although some places may not be as strict, refrain from carrying along leather items inside religious sites out of respect.
+Although some places may not be as strict, refrain from carrying along with leather items inside religious sites out of respect.

 It is very common for professionals in India to set their clocks forward by a few minutes to avoid being late, even by a second.

-When visiting Buddhist monuments such as chortens (small Buddhist shrines), mani walls (walls built of stone tablets with Buddhist mantras carved on them), or stupas, it is a sign of respect to walk around the stupa in a clockwise direction (so that the structure is to your right side).
+When visiting Buddhist monuments such as Chorten (small Buddhist shrines), mani walls (walls built of stone tablets with Buddhist mantras carved on them), or stupas, it is a sign of respect to walk around the stupa in a clockwise direction (so that the structure is to your right side).
 When spinning a prayer wheel, spin in a clockwise direction.